Locksmith Advice: The DOs and DON’Ts of Home Lock Security

 Sliding Door Locks

 Many people use sliding doors that lead out onto a patio or deck as a way to make a room look larger and more inviting.
 Sliding doors, however, are a bonus for those who aim to get into a house illegally.
 Because of the way they are built, these doors which slide horizontally can be lifted right out of the frame allowing a burglar direct access.
 In order to prevent this from happening, anti-lift devices can be installed.
 One such device includes a pin that goes through both of the sliding parts of the door as well as the fixed part of the door.
-This makes it so that the door cannot be lifted out because it is secured in two separate places.
+This makes it so that the door cannot be lifted out because the sliding door is secured in two separate places.

 In order to prevent your home from becoming one on a growing list of homes that has been broken into, take a moment to look at and think about the security of your locks.
-Whether you choose to change your current lock cylinders or install fingerprint locks in your home, you will gain a greater peace of mind just knowing that your home and family are safe.
+Whether you choose to change your current lock cylinders or install fingerprint locks in your home, you will gain greater peace of mind just knowing that your home and family are safe.

 Our expert staff are always on available to help you navigate the often myriad of options available for your home.
 Give us a call at 610-644-5334 or send us a message and we will help you choose the best options to keep you and your family secure